Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 In 2000, Moore set up the Gordon and Betty Moore Foundation, which reported assets of $9.5 billion as of 2021, making it one of the biggest private grant-making foundations in the US.
 It supports environmental conservation, patient care and scientific research worldwide, as well as local causes in the San Francisco Bay area.
 Moore said his concern for the environment stemmed from his love of fishing.

-Among their major gifts, Moore and his wife gave $600 million to Caltech in Pasadena, California; $200 million to Caltech and the University of California to build the world’s most powerful optical telescope; and $100 million to the University of California at Davis to build a nursing school.
+Among their major gifts, Moore and his wife gave $600 million to Caltech, located in Pasadena, California; $200 million to Caltech and the University of California to build the world’s most powerful optical telescope; and $100 million to the University of California at Davis to build a nursing school.

 Sheriff’s son